Lessons from Warren Buffett and the Rhode Island Foundation

 Mr. Buffett took the annual report home, for a closer look over the weekend.
 What was he looking for?
 Mr. Buffett prefers companies offering a well-argued 5- or 10-year opportunity.
 “He said he had been impressed by IBM’s road map,” the BBC reported after the $10.7 billion investment was announced.

-Lesson learned #1: make it convenient for your target audience to use the thing.
+Make it convenient for your target audience to use the thing.
 The 82-year-old Mr. Buffett tossed the physical annual report into his briefcase.
 He sat in a comfy chair at home and read the thing.

-Lesson learned #2: sell the vision.
+Sell the vision.
 Annual reports are ostensibly about the year just past: a history lesson, a look back, a chapter closed, a record for the archives.
 But, as public companies like IBM know, annual reports can be just as much about where you’re headed: your promise … improvements … future gains … progress from today’s not-so-rosy Point A to tomorrow’s much better Point B.